- Using less energy

 8.5.5 Goal EE – Carbon Capture and Storage (CCS) is Piloted on Industrial Facilities

-The first large-scale CCS plant was opened in 1996 in Norway and there are now 18 facilities in operation globally, but the technology is yet to be proven in the UK.27 National government has committed to deploy CCS in at least two sites by 2030, most likely in coordinated clusters around centres of cement, chemicals, steel and iron manufacturing.28
+The first large-scale CCS plant was opened in 1996 in Norway but the technology is yet to be proven in the UK.9 National government has committed to deploy CCS in at least two sites by 2030.10

-Devon does not have clusters of the industry types the government is targeting for the first phases of CCS deployment, so piloting of CCS is unlikely to occur in the County over the next decade.
-However, longer-term, the Devon Climate Emergency partners should ensure that the government is aware of Devon’s ambition to see CCS technology fitted to appropriate installations in the County, such as Energy Recovery Facilities.
+Devon does not have the industries the government is targeting for the first phases of CCS.
+Longer-term, the Devon Climate Emergency partners should ensure that the government is aware of Devon’s ambition to see CCS technology fitted to appropriate installations, such as energy from waste facilities.

 E11.
 Remain engaged with government funding opportunities to pilot carbon capture and storage technology on industrial facilities in Devon.